einrob/SDCND-LaneLines-P1/writeup_template.md

-# **Finding Lane Lines on the Road**
+# **Finding Lane Lines on the Road - Writeup**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The goals of this project are the following:
-* Make a pipeline that finds lane lines on the road
+* Implement a pipeline that finds lane lines on the road using canny edge detection and hough transformation
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+* Try to filter detection to stabilize lane estimation

 ---